ZahidHasan/zahidhasan.github.io/_posts/2021-10-22-error-creating-android-virtual-device-in-qtcreator.md

 ---
 ![Screenshot_2021-10-22_07-17-29.png]({{site.baseurl}}/images/Screenshot_2021-10-22_07-17-29.png)

-## Append the following line in each of 3 environment-variable files located in home folder (hidden):
+## Append the following line in each of 3 environment-variable files located in home folder

 ```ps
 unset _JAVA_OPTIONS